dressipi/rubocop-diff/README.md

 # rubocop-diff

-This github action runs rubocop under 2 differents commits and tells you if you introduced new offences or reduced offences
+This github action runs rubocop under 2 differents commits and tells you if you have introduced new offenses or reduced offenses

 ## Usage

 See [action.yml](action.yml)

+In order to run rubocop-diff you must have a Gemfile containing all required rubocop gems.

 Basic: